Updated March 20, 2026

 Alumni Mixer

 Transfer students will have the opportunity to learn career tips and information from alumni working in different industries.
-New students will have a specific time designated to them to go to the Alumni Mixer on Saturday evening.
+Check back in May for more details on the Alumni Mixer.

 College Programming